-This 48 minute video on YouTube gives a good background to many aspects of bell ringing.
+This 5 minute YouTube video gives a quick introduction to bell ringing.
+While this 48 minute video also on YouTube gives a good background to more aspects.
 There is also a very full explanation of the whole topic of change ringing on Wikipedia.

 In the usual English way of inventing things, it is the North American Guild that sells ringing the best!
 Although the Churches Conservation Trust has come up with a new angle!
 Here are some typical myths and answers.

 Change Ringing is a social team sport, a highly coordinated musical performance, an antique art, and a demanding exercise that is conducive to well-being, involves a group of people ringing rhythmically a set of tuned bells through a series of changing sequences that are determined by mathematical principles and executed according to learned patterns.

 Some consider ringing to be their contribution to church life, most do it for the pure pleasure, fun and the company it brings.
 Ringers come from all walks of life and range in age from ten, through teenage years, universities to those in their eighties.